-The subject material progresses from metallurgy to powder manufacture to printing metal to alloy design.
-Similarly, the coursework will see you delve into subjects spanning polymer chemistry to printing polymeric materials and more in the concluding elective special courses.
+The programme includes everything from metallurgy and powder manufacture, to printing metal and alloy design.
+Similarly, you will also delve in polymer chemistry and printing polymeric materials and more, in the concluding elective special courses.
 In regards to structural design, the programme includes courses on solid mechanics and generative design.

 Your practical skill in printing various materials and your ability to work as part of a group will be gradually improved over the course of the programme.
 The first part of the second year will include a project course with special focus on working as a group and interacting and reporting in an industrial environment, which will prepare you not only for the concluding degree project that is to be conducted in the final semester, but also for your future career.

 The teaching consists of lectures, practical assignments, seminars, and projects.